 What about hours of coverage for an elopement timeline?

 Great question!
 As you can see, your timeline will shrink, expand, or totally change depending on a lot of variables.
-We average about 8 hours of coverage with our couples.
-But it totally depends on the hikes, activities you plan, and other factors.
+We average 5-8 hours of coverage with our couples.
+But it totally depends on the hikes, activities you plan and other factors.
 Our packages are not based on hourly coverage since so many things can change.
 We’d rather focus on the exciting details–rather than making sure it fits into one of our packages.
 We prefer life to be simple like that.
 Makes sense, right?

 If there’s one thing we would recommend, it’s to avoid over planning and to keep your day simple.
 One of the major reasons people elope is to avoid stress and to get away from all of the planning.
 It can be tempting to make sure you find the “best” hike.
 But we encourage our couples to slow down, keep things simple, and allow themselves room for spontaneity.
 We’ve had timelines with lots of amazing things planned.
 We’ve also had timelines that were: meet at the trailhead at 4:30 am.
 The rest of their day was a spontaneous adventure!
 We’d rather you focus on beautiful views and the fact that the two of you are GETTING MARRIED!